Closed Loop System

 Closed loop system doesn’t require a direct connection to a groundwater source as opposed to open loop system, but takes advantage of energy released from the sun, and exchanges heat with the ground itself.
 Since underground temperatures remain stable all year around, the closed loop system is highly energy-efficient.
 Ground source heat pumps (GSHP) can effectively help you:

-Although the initial price of a closed loop system can be higher than of air source heat pump, indoor components last up to 25 years and ground loops life is estimated at 50-100 years.
+Although the initial price of a closed loop system can be higher than installing air source heating, indoor components last up to 25 years and ground loops life is estimated at 50-100 years.

 To make your buying decision easier, GreenMatch will match you with the reliable suppliers of ground source heat pumps in your area.
-We will provide you with up to four different quotes that fit your needs and budget.
+We will provide you with up to 4 different quotes that fit your needs and budget.
 You can avoid researching by using our service with no binding obligations, completely free of charge.
-Simply fill out the form at the top of the page.
+Get started by simply filling out the form below.

 Is a Closed Loop System the Right Choice for You?